 its directional arrows, claimed to be able to indicate the direction of a radar signal.

 Regardless, none of the three claims the ability to defeat red light cameras or ignore false alarms generated by static sources.
 For that you'll need a GPS-enabled model, according to the manufacturers.
 This begs the question: Which is better, GPS or conventional tech?

 Our journey on the path to enlightenment bogs down somewhat at this point.
 Skim the surface and it may appear that any GPS-enabled model can handle cameras and false alarms with equal alacrity.
 The Cobra XRS-9970G has GPS, for instance, and is often priced far below the BEL, Escort and Valentine models.
-And some Whistlers, all comparative bargains, can also be fitted with GPS modules.
+And some Whistlers, all comparative bargains, also have GPS.

 If only life were so simple.
 True, some Cobra GPS models showed improved K- and Ka-band performance in a recent test, but Global Positioning System technology clearly failed to cure their fondness for barking alerts of phantom radar guns.
 (Or--rather more alarming--of phantom trains bearing down on us, only one of the eye-opening moments experienced in our star-crossed Radar Rally.
 And even the best Whistler can hardly be expected to approach the radar performance of competing models costing twice as much.